Public consultation

 Cornish Lithium is funded through a combination of private investment and crowdfunding.
 Our three key investors are:

-Cornish Lithium’s Trelavour Lithium Project alone is expected to produce 10,000 tonnes of lithium hydroxide annually.
+The Project is expected to produce up to 10,000 tonnes of lithium hydroxide annually.
 This will considerably strengthen the UK’s critical minerals supply chain and reduce the UK’s reliance on importing carbon-intensive materials from abroad.
-It is also a significant project as it will reinvigorate the mining industry in Cornwall, creating a whole new sector focused on lithium, putting the region’s potential on the map and providing around 800 temporary jobs in construction and 300 careers during operations.
+It is also a significant Project as it will reinvigorate the mining industry in Cornwall, creating a whole new sector focused on lithium, putting the region’s potential on the map and providing local job opportunities.

 We are aiming for commercial lithium production at our Trelavour Lithium Project in 2029.